Rated Excellent Online

 Deck Access, High-Rise and Estate Location Issues

 The physical layout of a property can be as important as its construction type.
 Deck-access flats — where the front door opens onto an external walkway or deck shared with other properties — are considered higher risk by many lenders due to security concerns and the challenges of maintaining common parts.
-Some lenders exclude deck-access properties entirely, while others will consider them at reduced loan-to-value ratios.
+Some lenders exclude deck-access properties entirely, while others will consider them at reduced loan-to-value ratios of 60-70% CLTV.

 High-rise former council blocks face the same cladding and EWS1 challenges as any other high-rise flat, with the added complexity that the freeholder is often a local authority with limited resources to fund remediation works quickly.
 Flats on estates with high levels of social tenancy in surrounding properties can also attract lower valuations, which in turn reduces the maximum loan available.

 Street-level former council houses, including semis and terraces that were sold individually under Right to Buy, are generally much easier to finance and will be accepted by a wider range of lenders.
-The key differentiator is whether the property can be valued and insured without unusual caveats.
+The key differentiator is whether the property can be valued and insured without unusual caveats from the surveyor.

 We've Helped Over 58,000 Homeowners